Grand Forks International Airport: Runways

 Due to the increased amount of general aviation traffic, primarily from the UND Aerospace flight training school, a fourth runway has been completed on the southeast side of the airport.
 It is a parallel east–west runway named 9R/27L.
 The previous runway 8/26 was renamed in October 2008 to 9L/27R in preparation for the new runway.
 Plans in 2022 to extend 9L/27R.

-Aircraft
+Based aircraft and operations

-In 2015 the airport had 298,525 aircraft operations, average 817 per day: 68% general aviation, 32% air taxi, 1% commercial, and <1% military.
-In April 2017, there were 92 aircraft based at this field: 67 single-engine, 14 multi-engine, 4 jet, and 7 helicopter.
+In the year ending December 31, 2022 the airport had 301,694 aircraft operations, average 826 per day: 62% general aviation, 38% air taxi, <1% commercial, and <1% military.
+At that time, there were 143 aircraft based at this field: 117 single-engine, 20 multi-engine, 1 jet, and 5 helicopter.

 FBO

 Avflight Grand Forks, the fixed-base operator at the airport, completed construction of a new $4.5 million facility in autumn 2008.
 This 45000 sqft facility increased Avflight's heated hangar and aircraft support space to 130000 sqft, making it the largest aircraft service center in North Dakota.
 The previous facilities are now used by wing of the U.S. Customs and Border Protection, housing a number of government aircraft and helicopters.
 Valley Med Fight, an air ambulance company, also occupies near by hangars, which are managed by Avflight.
 The FBO also handles all ground operations for Allegiant.

 Originally GFK Flight Support, the FBO and its facilities were purchased by the Saginaw, Michigan-based Avflight Corporation and re-branded as Avflight Grand Forks in 2015.